CZ-NIC/django-pain/README.rst

 ``LANGUAGES``
 =============

-See `django docs`__.
+See `Django docs`__.
-It's advisable to set this only to languages you intend to support.
+It is advisable to set this only to languages you intend to support.
 ``django-pain`` natively comes with English and Czech.

 __ https://docs.djangoproject.com/en/dev/ref/settings/#languages